v2sCollections/Discord-Exclusives/Elden Ring-The Tarnished/README.md

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - No rune loss after death.
 - Randomize bosses, enemies, and items, including key items and shops.
+- Change your appearance to any armour while keeping the stats and bonuses from the armour you actually have equipped.
+- Buy any item from Kalé that is accessible even if Kalé is dead. **(OPTIONAL)**
+- Auto-upgrade weapons\*\* \*\*from Kalé weapons are upgraded to the highest level you've already attained on a given character, so no need to run back and forth between Hewg and Kalé. **(OPTIONAL)**
 </details>

 ***